 So here’s what you can do.
 Take a few minutes, grab a pen and paper, and ask yourself the following 3 questions.

-- For each mess names in question 1, what does “being organized” look like?
+For each mess named in question 1, what does “being organized” look like?
 How would your life be different if you could organize that one aspect?
 What would or wouldn’t you need to do anymore?

 When you start to actually think through these answers and write them down, the solution often presents itself.
 You’ll start to see small steps you can take to move from here to there.
 The answers to these questions will help narrow down what organizational techniques would work for you, and what tools would be most effective.